 Unfortunately, many pregnant workers ignore their doctor’s notes and recommendations and continue working just as they did prior to the pregnancy.

 More often than not, pregnant employees are advised to perform only light duty work and take frequent breaks as well as avoid physically demanding jobs.
 Failure to comply with these rules may cause miscarriage.
-On the other hand, if your employer ignored or rejected your request for accommodations, light duty work, frequent breaks and/or less physically demanding jobs, and you suffered miscarriage or any other harm, then you might be able to sue your employer.
+On the other hand, if your employer ignored or rejected your request for accommodations, light duty work, frequent breaks, and/or less physically demanding jobs, and you suffered a miscarriage or any other harm, then you might be able to sue your employer.

-Our Los Angeles discrimination attorney also reminds that if you qualify under the Family Medical Leave Act (FMLA), you are entitled to up to 12 weeks of unpaid leave when giving birth.
+Our Los Angeles discrimination attorney also reminds you that if you qualify under the Family Medical Leave Act (FMLA), you are entitled to up to 12 weeks of unpaid leave when giving birth.
 In addition to that, pregnant employees who are about to give birth or have just given birth may qualify to receive temporary disability benefits.

 Also, do keep in mind that depending on the environment where you work, there can be a wide variety of hazardous conditions and dangers that may expose you and your baby to harm.
 You can be exposed to harm not only when working in an environment with chemical or radiation hazards, but also when performing certain physical activities.

-Under the law, when a pregnant employee cannot perform certain physical activities at work because of her pregnancy, she has the right to request a reasonable accommodation or be re-assigned to another open position.
-If you believe that you have been discriminated against because of your pregnancy or your rights have been violated, speak to our attorneys at JML Law.
+Under the law, when a pregnant employee cannot perform certain physical activities at work because of her pregnancy, she has the right to request a reasonable accommodation or be reassigned to another open position.
+If you believe that you have been discriminated against because of your pregnancy or that your rights have been violated, speak to our attorneys at JML Law.
 Schedule a free consultation to evaluate your case today.
 Call our offices at 818-610-8800.